ari-apc-lab/croupier-resources/examples/README.md

 ## Blueprints description

-- **single-srun-job** Single job execution using srun command.
-Uses two dummy deployment scripts that create a file using `touch` command.
+- **single-job** Single job execution using touch command.

-- **single-sbatch-job** Single job execution using sbatch command.
-Uses two deployment scripts that create the sbatch script file in the HPC and removes it.
+- **script-job** Single job execution using a script.
+Uses two deployment scripts that creates the script file in the HPC and removes it.

 - **single-singularity-job** Single job execution using a singularity container.
 Uses two deployment scripts that download the image from the first argument (path).

-- **sbatch-scale-job** Single job execution using sbatch command, scaled 4 times (4 instances in parallel are executed).
+- **scaled-job** Single job execution, scaled 4 times (4 instances in parallel are executed).

-- **single-sbatch-output** Single job execution using sbatch command, publishing the outputs in CKAN.
+- **single-output** Single job execution that publishes the outputs in CKAN.

-- **single-sbatch-openstack** Two jobs execution using sbatch command and a virtual machine execution.
-First the blueprint defines the OpenStack objects (network, keypair and virtual machine) then it defines the two workload managers (Slurm and Bash), and finally the jobs.
-Using the *canary* version.
+- **single-openstack** Two jobs execution using HPC and a virtual machine execution.
+First the blueprint defines the OpenStack objects (network, keypair and virtual machine) then it defines the two infrastructure interfaces (Slurm, Torque and Shell - BASH), and finally the jobs.

 - **four-jobs** Combination of previous examples of four jobs arranged sequentially, except two and three that are in parallel.
 Uses the deployment scripts of previous examples.

 - **four-singularity-jobs** Same as previous example but only using singularity jobs.
-Uses the deployment scripts of *single\_singularity\_job* example.
+Uses the deployment scripts of _single-singularity-job_ example.

-- **pilot-example** Dummy example to show how to model a MADF and a pilot.
-To work properly, deployment scripts and command properties must be modified.

-- **opm-flow-logger** OPM Flow example with the application logger

-- **single-singularity-openstack** Example of a hybrid computation using an HPC and OpenStack

 - **single-singularity-eosc** Example of a hybrid computation using an HPC and EOSC-Hub